John-Otago/PhD-Plus/README.md

 For job search, the conventions, processes, and terminology also differ in the US, the UK/Australasia, continental Europe, and other countries and territories.
 'Tenure' and 'tenure-track' are used in the US (and have been borrowed by many universities elsewhere), which is equivalent to 'permanent', 'continuing', or 'confirmation-path' in some other countries.
 I use 'career-track' as shorthand.

-Don't worry if these seem confusing.
-You'll get the hang of it as you progress towards your PhD (and future career if you work in academia).
+Don't worry if these terms seem confusing.
+You'll get the hang of them as you progress towards your PhD (and future career if you work in academia).

 ### 0.3 Areas/Disciplines
 This project is developed in HASS (Humanities and Social Sciences) but should also benefit students in STEM (Science, Technology, Engineering, and Mathematics) and other fields.